kastle-lab/kastle-drawbridge/knowledge-graphs/03-modeling-technologies/querying-methods.md

 ```bash
 ./fuseki-server
 ```

- - **Note** : Additionaly you can use our one stop container `playground`, available [here](../../resources/playground_startup.md) to use this
+- **Note** : Additionaly you can use our one-stop container `playground`, available [here](../../resources/playground_startup.md) to use this
   Once started, the Apache Zena Fuseki Web Interface will be available at `http://localhost:3030`

 ---